w314/notes/javaNotes/csNotes.md

 > When would you use an Agile methodology versus Waterfall?

-- when i want to see results faster
+- when I want to see results faster
-- when i want to be flexible
+- when I want to be flexible

 ### Agile Core Values